 Black flag: Disqualification.
 The driver has to go to the pits and finish the race or serve a penalty.

-Because riders who are unfamiliar with the handling of go-karts and are a kart for the first time can be on a go-kart track, some behaviors should be followed on the kart track, so as not to jeopardize the safety of others.
+Because riders unfamiliar with the handling of go-karts and are a kart for the first time can be on a go-kart track, some behaviors should be followed on the kart track so as not to jeopardize the safety of others.
 Normally, the drivers on the kart track are instructed by the staff.
-If this is not the case, you should at least memorize the flag rules, which are usually posted on each kart track.
+If not, you should memorize the flag rules, usually posted on each kart track.

-Basically, every driver should take prudent driving and consideration for slower driving drivers.
+Every driver should take prudent driving and consider slower-driving drivers.
 The flag rules, especially the yellow and red flags, must always be observed and followed.

 Furthermore, they should never go karting in an alcoholic state.
-Here your own performance is overestimated very quickly.
+Here, your performance is overestimated very quickly.
 Not only do you endanger yourself, but all other kart drivers on the track as well.
-Apart from that, driving the karts is in violation of the rules of the karting tracks, which in some cases can even lead to a criminal complaint.
+Also, driving the karts violates the rules of the karting tracks, which in some cases can even lead to a criminal complaint.

 The term "wear and tear" refers to tire wear during driving.

-Generated by the aerodynamics, and pushes the car by air flow to the ground.
+It is generated by aerodynamics and pushes the car by airflow to the ground.
 For example, it is influenced by the position of the front and rear spoilers.

-Settings of the suspension geometry of a race car, they prevent the front axle from sinking when braking.
+Settings of a race car's suspension geometry prevent the front axle from sinking when braking.

-Compared to the start/finish straight arranged workshops in which a racing team repairs their vehicles and cared for.
+Compared to the start/finish straight arranged workshops where a racing team repairs and cares for their vehicles.

 International term for the racetrack.

-Compensation unit of the rear axle, which is switched between the drive wheels to compensate for the different wheel revolutions when cornering.
-This is necessary because in a curve each outer wheel has to turn faster than the inner wheel.
+The rear axle's compensation unit is switched between the drive wheels to compensate for the different wheel revolutions when cornering.
+It is necessary because each outer wheel has to turn faster than the inner wheel in a curve.

 Value for the tractive force of the motor.
 Based on the combustion pressure in the engine cylinder.
 The highest torque value is achieved with optimal combustion.
 The speed is usually below the maximum speed.

 The term used for the wireless accelerator on F1 racing cars.
-The position of the accelerator pedal is accurately measured by means of a sensor and transmitted electronically to the throttle valves of the engine.
+The position of the accelerator pedal is accurately measured through a sensor and transmitted electronically to the throttle valves of the engine.